wacncontent/CustomizeTool/removeCommentOutput2/articles/media-services/media-services-dynamic-packaging-overview.md

 ##Common scenario

 1. Upload an input file (called a mezzanine file).
-For example, H.264, MP4, or WMV (for the list of supported formats see [Formats Supported by the Media Services Encoder](/documentation/articles/media-services-azure-media-encoder-formats)).
+For example, H.264, MP4, or WMV (for the list of supported formats see [Formats Supported by the Media Encoder Standard](/documentation/articles/media-services-media-encoder-standard-formats).

 1. Encode your mezzanine file to H.264 MP4 adaptive bitrate sets.